 - Improves gut health.
 Those consuming walnuts had an increase in good bacteria found in the gut.

 - May improve blood pressure.
-Some studies have shown walnuts might be successful in lowering blood pressure levels.
+Some studies have shown that walnuts might be successful in lowering blood pressure levels.

 - Improved brain health.
 Test-tube studies have shown a decrease in inflammation in the brain from walnuts.
 Also, mice with Alzheimer’s saw significant improvement after eating walnuts over a period of time.
 Finally, there have been links to walnuts and improved brain processing and memory.